 You're shopping for a new car with your wife.
 The car saleswoman is trying to convince you to buy a car that's more expensive than you originally planned on.
 She's a very good salesperson so you've started to change your mind.
-You say to your wife:
+You say this to your wife.

 She makes a compelling argument.

 When you "make an argument" for something, it means that you try to convince people to do it or support it.
 For example:

 Marty made an argument for keeping the red one and getting rid of the green one instead.